vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 For details about the calls, see [Agreement endpoints][agreement-endpoints] in the Recurring API Specifications.

 Create an agreement with: [`POST:/agreements`][draft-agreement-endpoint].
-When your test mobile number
+When your test mobile number is provided in `phoneNumber`, it will be pre-filled in the form.

-is provided in `phoneNumber`, it will be pre-filled in the form.
+Note that `orderId` must be unique for each payment you create.

 <Tabs
 defaultValue="curl"